[On board with SOS Méditerranée] NGO sea-rescue mission exposes reality of EU 'values'

 After several days of stocking supplies, and a private security detail parked nearby, they had finally left the French port of Marseilles at twilight on 27 June.

-"Every rescue I'm losing 15 days of my life in stress, anxiety," Jeremie, a French national and one of two search-and-rescue team leaders, told EUobserver, who are only using crew's first names.
+"Every rescue I'm losing 15 days of my life in stress, anxiety," Jeremie, a French national and one of two search-and-rescue team leaders, told EUobserver, who is only using crew's first names.

 "When people are asking me what is the rescue that is 'marking' you?
 I say it is the one I haven't done yet," he said, early in the evening on 30 June.